Last updated: May 2023

 - certain information about your philosophical beliefs to the extent that these relate to your views on effective altruism;

 - if you are attending an event, your dietary and access requirements;

 - information about your mental health or other personal circumstances, for example if you provide these to us as part of one of our surveys, or during other interactions (including in the context of our community health services); and

 - information about ethnicity, for the purposes of diversity monitoring.

-We will generally ask for your consent for this Sensitive Information, but we may also rely on other legal bases to collect and use it, for example when we need to do so for safeguarding purposes, to protect your vital interests, to obtain legal advice, or because we are subject to a legal obligation.
+We will generally ask for your consent for this Sensitive Information and Criminal Convictions Data, but we may also rely on other legal bases to collect and use it, for example when we need to do so for safeguarding purposes, to protect your vital interests, to obtain legal advice, or because we are subject to a legal obligation.

 Your personal information rights

 Under the UK GDPR, you may have the right to ask us for a copy of your personal information; to correct, delete, or restrict (stop any active) use of your personal information; and in certain cases to obtain the personal information you provide to us in a “structured, machine readable format.”
 You can also object to the use of your personal information in some circumstances (in particular, when we don’t have to use the data to meet a contractual or other legal requirement, or when we are using the data to send you marketing emails).